willfindlay/honors-thesis/thesis/thesis.md

     \caption[Complexity and verifiability of eBPF programs.]{
         Complexity and verifiability of eBPF programs.
         Safety guarantees for eBPF programs rely on certain compromises.
-        Ideally we would like to have a relationship as shown on the bottom;
+        Ideally the relationship would be as shown on the bottom;
-        in practice, we have something that is getting closer over time, but is still far from the ideal.
+        in practice, the relationship is getting closer over time, but is still far from the ideal.
     }
     \label{complexity-verifiability}